Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE

-Note: If you are using your own Kubernetes cluster, it is essential to confirm what Storage Classes are available and then modify the value in your Persistent Volume/Persistent Volume Claim for them to work.
+Note: If you are using your own Kubernetes cluster, it is essential to confirm what Storage Classes are available and then modify the value in your Persistent Volume/Persistent Volume Claim so they work.
 The free lab uses the default value of oci-bv.

 Create a Persistent Volume

 Enabling a container to persist its data between sessions is a two-stage process.
-Firstly the disk resource has to be defined (the Persistent Volume), then it needs to be assigned to the container (Persistent Volume Claim).
+Firstly, the disk resource has to be defined (the Persistent Volume), and then it needs to be assigned to the container (Persistent Volume Claim).
 This section will complete the first of these.

 1. Create the Persistent Volume Claim YAML file.